SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Related Work

 \textbf{Real-world Robotic Benchmarks.} We summarize a list of representative efforts to benchmark robot manipulation in the real world in Table~\ref{tab:benchmark}.
-According to the evaluation tasks, they can be classified into assembly~\cite{kimble2020benchmarking,heo2023furniturebench}, grasping~\cite{bekiroglu2019benchmarking,morgan2019benchmarking,bottarel2020graspa}, rearrangement~\cite{liu2021ocrtoc}, and others (pouring, scooping zipping, insertion in~\cite{dasari2022rb2}).
+According to the evaluation tasks, they can be classified into assembly~\cite{kimble2020benchmarking,heo2023furniturebench}, grasping~\cite{bekiroglu2019benchmarking,morgan2019benchmarking,bottarel2020graspa, rudorfer2022burg-toolkit}, rearrangement~\cite{liu2021ocrtoc}, and others (pouring, scooping zipping, insertion in~\cite{dasari2022rb2}).
 In terms of scene reproducibility in evaluation, NIST Assembly~\cite{kimble2020benchmarking}, FurnitureBench~\cite{heo2023furniturebench} and GRASPA~\cite{bottarel2020graspa} are the only three benchmarks whose test scenes are reproducible.
 NIST Assembly uses a fixed set of assembly task boards, while FurnitureBench and GRASPA use AR markers to guide the scene creation process.
-For grapsing and picking-and-place, SceneReplica is the only benchmark that can create reproducible scenes without using AR markers in the real world.
+For grasping and pick-and-place, SceneReplica is the only benchmark that can create locally reproducible scenes without using AR markers.
+Another flavor of benchmarks includes TOTO~\cite{zhou2023train-toto} and RRC~\cite{bauer2022real-rrc} which provide remote access to shared hardware, to benchmark common tasks.
+SceneReplica can be used in conjunction with such benchmarks in a ranking system as proposed by RB2~\cite{dasari2022rb2} where researchers have the option of local and remote evaluation of their proposed methods.